 The campground at St. Andrews State Park features some great facilities within two loops.
-Located in the pinewoods near Grand Lagoon, there are 123 RV-friendly sites that feature a mixture of 30 and 50 amp electrical connections.
+Located in the pinewoods near Grand Lagoon, there are 123 RV-friendly sites that feature a mixture of 30- and 50-amp electrical connections and water hookups.
 Along with electrical connections, each site also has water, picnic tables and grills available for you to use.
 Other amenities in the park include laundry facilities, dump station, five bathrooms with showers, a playground and the concession store is also a short walk from the campground.

 Pets are welcome at all campsites but they must be on a leash at all times.
 You should be able to get cell reception on all major networks in the campground as the location is close to Panama City Beach.
 During the summer you can also join a ranger at the campfire circle for an informative program on park history or wildlife.
 If you are interested, check the park for times and availability.
 Reservations are available up to 11 months in advance and camping is available all year round.